Explore the mountains, rivers, valleys, and hot springs of northern Gunma

 Start your exploration with a trip up Mt.
 Tanigawa via the Tanigawadake Ropeway.
 The 10-minute ride takes you up to an elevation of 1,319 meters.
 The mountain draws avid hikers from summer through fall, but you don’t need to climb all the way to the 1,977-meter summit for spectacular panoramas across the area.
 You can take a chair lift near the ropeway’s top station for sweeping views of the surrounding mountains.

 Mt.
-Tanigawa’s slopes are covered in a dense forest of broadleaved trees that turn shades red and yellow in fall.
+Tanigawa’s slopes are covered in a dense forest of broadleaved trees that turn shades red of and yellow in fall.
 Prime autumn leaf-viewing begins in early October and ends in late October.

 In winter, get an introduction to the Minakami area’s mountainous terrain on a half-day snowshoe tour.
 Tour operators offer guided treks around the base of Mt.
 Tanigawa to Ichinokurasawa Gorge, for breathtaking vistas of the Tanigawa mountain range from the valley.